rl-institut/SimBA/docs/source/modes.rst

     mode = ["neg_depb_to_oppb"]

-It takes the results of the previous simulation, attains all rotations which had a negative soc, and changes their vehicle type to depot chargers.
+It takes the results of the previous simulation, and changes the charging type of all rotations which had a negative SoC to opportunity chargers.

-.. note:: Charging types are only switched by SimBA if the corresponding vehicle type as depot charger exists in the provided vehicles_data.json.
+.. note:: Charging types are only switched by SimBA if the corresponding vehicle type as opportunity charging bus exists in the provided vehicles_data.json.